ethereal-sheep/vecl/docs/sparse_map.md

 // ...and their corresponding assignment operators
 ```

-However, we also have to account for the fixed capacty issue.
+However, we also have to account for the fixed capacity issue.
 Therefore, the
 map comes with capacity overloads for all its constructors as well.

 ```c++